 - Significant impairments: hearing, vision, mobility, cognitive/mental impairments

 - Pregnant Patients

 - Members that failed to meet health prevention guidelines

-- Newly diagnosed patients: asthma, diabetes, HIV/AIDS, mental illness, substance abuse, failure to thrive, low birth weight, critically ill newborn, newborns with NICU stay greater than 24 hours
+- Newly diagnosed patients: asthma, diabetes, HIV/AID, mental illness, substance abuse, failure to thrive, low birth weight, critically ill newborn, newborns with NICU stay greater than 24 hours

-- Cases identified by PCP, Quality Improvement Department, Complaint or Grievance, Passport Medical Director, Member, Hospital Discharge Planner, Quarterly Administrative Claims Review, Kentucky State Department of Medicaid Services, and other Kentucky state departments.
+- Cases identified by PCP, Quality Improvement Department, Complaint or Grievance, Molina Medical Director, Member, Hospital Discharge Planner, Quarterly Administrative Claims Review, Mississippi State Department of Health

 High risk populations will be discussed quarterly at the QM Committee meetings.
 Categories for review may be modified depending on the needs of the membership.

-Referrals to the CM program may be made by contacting Passport at (800) 578-0775 or by submitting this form.
+Referrals to the CM program may be made by contacting Molina at: